apache/inlong-website/docs/quick_start/offline_data_sync/dolphinscheduler_example.md

 ### Operations on DolphinScheduler

 Before using DolphinScheduler as your scheduling engine, please make sure you have a working DolphinScheduler on hand.
-If you need to deploy a DolphinScheduler for yourself, please refer to the [DolphinScheduler Official Document](https://dolphinscheduler.apache.org/zh-cn)
+If you need to deploy a DolphinScheduler for yourself, please refer to the [DolphinScheduler Official Document](https://dolphinscheduler.apache.org/zh-cn).

 ![DolphinScheduler Security](img/pulsar_mysql/dolphinscheduler/ds_security.png)

 ![DolphinScheduler Token Manager](img/pulsar_mysql/dolphinscheduler/ds_token_manager.png)

-Go into Token Manager page to create a token for InLong to access
+Go into Token Manager page to create a token for InLong to access.

 ![DolphinScheduler Token Generate](img/pulsar_mysql/dolphinscheduler/ds_token_generate.png)